NYUCCL/psiTurk/doc/dashboard.rst

    thread for task-running.

    **Note!**: if :ref:`settings-do-scheduler` is set to True, and :ref:`settings-threads` is greater than 1, psiTurk will refuse to start!
-This is a safeguard, because, Again, APScheduler cannot handle interprocess task-running synchronization.
+This is a safeguard, because, again, APScheduler cannot handle interprocess task-running synchronization.